-This section shall apply applies to all City, County and State public streets, roads and highways within the City and to all properties that abut these streets, roads and highways.
-Developments, permit approvals, land use approvals, partitions, subdivisions, or any other actions taken by the City pertaining to property abutting any road or street listed in TDC 75.030.
-In addition, any property not abutted by a road or street listed in subsection (2), but having access to an arterial by any easement or prescriptive right, must be treated as if the property did abut the arterial and this chapter applies.
-(2) Freeways and Arterials Designated.
-For the purposes of this chapter the following are freeways and arterials The following Freeways and Arterials are access limited roadways:

-(a) Interstate 5 Freeway;

-(b) Interstate 205 Freeway;

-(c) Pacific Highway 99W;

-(d) Tualatin-Sherwood Road at all points located within the City of Tualatin Planning Area;

-(e) Nyberg Street, from its intersection with Tualatin-Sherwood Road east to 65th Avenue, including the I-5 Interchange;

-(f) 124th Avenue from Pacific Highway 99W south to Tonquin;

-(g) Lower Boones Ferry Road, from Boones Ferry Road to the Bridgeport/72nd intersection and from the Bridgeport/72nd intersection to the east City limits;

-(h) Boones Ferry Road at all points located within the City of Tualatin Planning Area;

-(i) 65th Avenue from its intersection with Nyberg Street south to City limits;

-(j) Borland Road from 65th Avenue east to Saum Creek;

-- (k) Bridgeport Road from Lower Boones Ferry Road to the west City limits; - (I) Martinazzi Avenue from Boones Ferry Road south to Sagert Street; - (m) Sagert Street from Martinazzi Avenue to 65th Avenue; - (n) Leveton Drive from 108th Avenue to 124th Avenue; - (o) 108th Avenue from Leveton Drive to Herman Road; - (p) Herman Road from Teton Avenue to 124th Avenue; - (q) 90th Avenue; - (r) Avery Street; and - (s) Teton Avenue. - (3) Applicability.
+- (1) This section shall apply applies to all City, County and State public streets, roads and highways developments, permit approvals, land use approvals, partitions, subdivisions, or any other actions taken by the City pertaining to property abutting any road or street listed in TDC 75.030.
+In addition, any property not abutted by a road or street listed in subsection (2), but having access to an arterial by any easement or prescriptive right, must be treated as if the property did abut the arterial and this chapter applies. - (2) Freeways and Arterials Designated.
+For the purposes of this chapter the following are freeways and arterials The following Freeways and Arterials are access limited roadways: - (a) Interstate 5 Freeway; - (b) Interstate 205 Freeway; - (c) Pacific Highway 99W; - (d) Tualatin-Sherwood Road at all points located within the City of Tualatin Planning Area: - (e) Nyberg Street, from its intersection with Tualatin-Sherwood Road east to 65th Avenue, including the I-5 Interchange; - (f) 124th Avenue from Pacific Highway 99W south to Tonquin; - (g) Lower Boones Ferry Road, from Boones Ferry Road to the Bridgeport/72nd intersection and from the Bridgeport/72nd intersection to the east City limits: - (h) Boones Ferry Road at all points located within the City of Tualatin Planning Area; - (i) 65th Avenue from its intersection with Nyberg Street south to City limits; - (i) Borland Road from 65th Avenue east to Saum Creek; - (k) Bridgeport Road from Lower Boones Ferry Road to the west City limits; - (I) Martinazzi Avenue from Boones Ferry Road south to Sagert Street; - (m) Sagert Street from Martinazzi Avenue to 65th Avenue: - (n) Leveton Drive from 108th Avenue to 124th Avenue; - (o) 108th Avenue from Leveton Drive to Herman Road: - (p) Herman Road from Teton Avenue to 124th Avenue; - (q) 90th Avenue;

+- (r) Avery Street; and

+- (s) Teton Avenue.

+- (3) Applicability.

-(a) This chapter applies to all developments, permit approvals, land use approvals, partitions, subdivisions, or any other actions taken by the City Council or any administrative officer of the City pertaining to property abutting any road or street listed in TDC 75.030.
+- (a) This chapter applies to all developments, permit approvals, land use approvals, partitions, subdivisions, or any other actions taken by the City Council or any administrative officer of the City pertaining to property abutting any road or street listed in TDC 75.030.
 In addition, any parcel not abutted by a road or street listed in TDC 75.030, but having access to an arterial by any easement or prescriptive right, shall be treated as if it did abut the arterial and this chapter applies.
 This Chapter shall take takes precedence over any other TDC chapter and over any other ordinance of the City when considering any development, land use approval or other proposal for property abutting an arterial or any property having an access right to an arterial.

-(b) (4) With the approval of the City Council, the The City may act on its own initiative to protect the public safety and control access on arterials or any street to be included by TDC 75.030, consistent with its authority as the City Road Authority.
+- (b) (4) With the approval of the City Council, the The City may act on its own initiative to protect the public safety and control access on arterials or any street to be included by TDC 75.030, consistent with its authority as the City Road Authority.